Looking for simple ways to help your preschooler navigate their feelings and friendships?

 Social-Emotional Skills: Friendship

-Having friends is important at any age!
+Having friends is important at any age.
 Everyone wants and needs friends.
-Some friendships will last a season, and others a lifetime.
+Some friendships last a season, and others a lifetime.
 Regardless, the value of friendship is priceless.
-It provides experiences and builds memories—that is why teaching kids about friendship is essential.
+It provides experiences and builds memories, which is why teaching kids about friendship is essential.

-Sometimes making and keeping friends can be a challenge for kids.
-Regularly talk with your children about friends.
+Making and keeping friends can sometimes be challenging for kids.
+Regularly discuss friends with your children.
 Ask them, “Who are your friends?” or “What do you like to do together?”
-Talk about “What makes a good friend,” and “How can they be a good friend?”
+Discuss “What makes a good friend,” and “How can they be good friends?”

 To have a friend, you must be a friend.
 For example: